Table of Contents

 Large dog breeds are the gentle giants of the canine kingdom.
 Examples of large or so-called “giant” dog breeds include Great Danes, Pyrenees, and Irish Wolfhounds.
 These pups have plenty of love to give, but with these large dogs comes larger health issues, typically involving the joints or heart.

 If you have one of these large breed dogs, pay close attention to your pet’s health and happiness, especially for senior pets.
-Any changes in activity level, gait or breathing may indicate the presence of a medical condition.
+Any changes in activity level, gait, or breathing may indicate the presence of a medical condition that needs veterinary attention.

 This painful medication condition is hereditary, causing the eyelid to roll inwards, irritating the eye.
-Entropion in dogs is not unique to large breed dogs, but is more common.
+Entropion in dogs is not unique to large breed dogs, but is more common in larger dogs.
 Ectropion may also occur, where the eyelid rolls outwards.

-In cases of entropion, the eyelid visibly rolls inwards; your pet’s eyes may excessive tear or blink and will appear red or inflamed.
-Pain lead dogs to paw at the affected eye, causing more damage.
+If your dog has entropion, their eyes may excessively tear or blink and will appear red or inflamed.
+Pain leads dogs to paw at the affected eye, causing more damage.

-Visit your vet for a diagnosis, where a dye will be used on your dog’s eyes to make any damage visible.
-Entropion surgery is commonly used to correct the eyelid and repair lacerations to the cornea.
-A “cone of shame” protects eyes post-surgery, which has a success rate of 90 to 95 percent, according to Michigan Ave Animal Hospital.
+Visit your vet for a diagnosis.
+Your vet will use a dye on your dog’s eyes to make any damage to the cornea visible.
+Entropion surgery is commonly used to correct the eyelid positioning and repair lacerations to the cornea.
+A “cone of shame” (Elizabethan collar) protects eyes post-surgery, which has a success rate of 90 to 95 percent, according to Michigan Ave Animal Hospital.
 Multiple surgeries may be required, but the prognosis for a full recovery is good in most pets.

 Big dog breeds require big hearts to keep their blood pumping.
 Congenital heart conditions like aortic stenosis are common in large dogs, particularly Golden Retrievers.
 Large breed dogs like the Boxer, Newfoundland, and German Shepherd are also susceptible to the condition.

-Aortic stenosis in dogs is the narrowing of the heart’s valve or surrounding arteries.
-This obstructs the flow of blood, forcing large dogs’ hearts to pump even harder.
-Symptoms include a cough, difficulty breathing, fainting, or exercise intolerance – often there are no symptoms.
+Aortic stenosis in dogs is the narrowing of the heart’s aortic valve, through which blood flows from the left ventricle to the aorta, and then to the rest of the body.
+This narrowing obstructs the flow of blood, forcing large dogs’ hearts to pump even harder.
+Symptoms include a cough, difficulty breathing, fainting, or exercise intolerance.
+Often there are no symptoms.

-After determining the severity of the dog’s heart murmur, further testing will be done to detail the condition of the heart.
-In severe aortic stenosis, surgery and/or beta-blocker drugs may be required.
+After determining the severity of the dog’s heart murmur (abnormal heart rhythm), further testing will be done to detail the condition of the heart.
+In severe aortic stenosis, surgery and/or beta-blocker drugs, which slow the heart rate, may be required.
 Pets with mild cases of the disease should avoid intense exercise, especially in hot weather, and stay slim.

-Also common in elderly pets, osteoarthritis is a degenerative joint disease – dogs’ joint cartilage decreases over time, causing intense pain.
+Also common in elderly pets, osteoarthritis is a degenerative joint disease – dogs’ joint cartilage decreases over time, causing intense pain due to bone-on-bone rubbing.
 There are several types of arthritis in dogs, some caused by cancer or infections; osteoarthritis arises in large dog breeds because of the high stress placed on joints.

 Dogs suffering from osteoarthritis will limp as their joint pain increases.
 Bony growths often occur on joints, leading to swelling; in severe cases of osteoarthritis, joints will audibly grate when the animal moves.

-Also known as gastric torsion, this condition is most often seen in extra large dog breeds due to the shape of their chests.
+Also known as gastric torsion, this condition is most often seen in extra-large and deep-chested dog breeds due to the shape of their chests.
 Gas builds up in the stomach, which expands dangerously in large dogs’ deep chest cavities.
 Overeating or eating too quickly is thought to be a main culprit of excessive stomach gas; speedy eaters often gulp down a side of air with their meal.
-Danger happens when the stomach or intestines twist, obstructing blood flow by compressing blood flow – a life-threatening condition.
+Danger happens when the stomach twists, obstructing blood flow by compressing blood flow – a life-threatening condition.

 Retching, abnormal heart and breathing rates, excessive salivation, and a distended abdomen are the primary signs of GDV.
-As the vena cava artery continues to be compressed, symptoms of shock occur.
+As the vena cava, a large vein in the body, continues to be compressed, symptoms of shock, such as pale mucous membranes and unconsciousness, occur.

 The content is not intended to be a substitute for professional veterinarian advice, diagnosis, or treatment.
 Always seek the advice of your veterinarian or other qualified health provider with any questions you may have regarding a medical diagnosis, condition, or treatment options.